Written by Rosie Whiteoak

 2020 saw the idea of Ratatouille the musical spread across the platform with multiple users creating songs, set design, costumes and art for the concept and once again at the beginning of 2021 with the concept of a Bridgerton musical, following the success of the hit Netflix show.

-It could be the fact that TikTok’s users are predominantly young people, with the largest percentage of users being aged 10-19, followed by age 20–29, according to Statista.
+It could be the fact that TikTok’s users are predominantly young people, with the largest percentage of users being aged 10-19, followed by age 20–29, according to research by App Ape presented on Statista.
 It may also be that unlike sites like Facebook and Instagram, there is no pressure to connect with people you know, you simply scroll the app and the videos you are shown are based on your previous likes.
 At a time where everyone has been so isolated, TikTok has provided a platform for people to come together, to share their talents, be creative and offer some brief entertainment and relief from the stress of the ongoing pandemic.

 Feature photo by Pexels.